braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/push/users_and_subscriptions.md

 {% alert note %}
   __Bounces__

   Occasionally, a push message will bounce (not be received by a user).
-This can happen because a user has either uninstalled the app, or because iOS or Android has changed the push token, as they have a right to do.
+This can happen because a user has either uninstalled the app or because iOS or Android has changed the push token, as they have a right to do.
 {% endalert %}

 ## Push Enabled